Skip Ribbon Commands

 Ministry: Ministry of Education

-University/ UNI: Al-Imam Muhammed Ibn Saud Islamic University (IMSIU).
+University/ UNI: Imam Muhammed Ibn Saud Islamic University (IMSIU).

 System: The Universities System issued by Royal Decree No. M/27 dated 2/3/1441 AH.